 However, the standard login URL could have been changed by the website creator.
 I will explain it.

 WordPress websites can be developed within a directory on the server; therefore the URL could be something like:

-A website developer could also have hidden the default WordPress URL for security reasons, so it could be something more obscure.
+For security reasons, a web developer could have changed the default WordPress admin URL, making it something more obscure.

 If the default WordPress URL does not bring you to the WordPress login screen, contacting your web designer is the easiest way to find the correct URL.

 Find your WordPress login